 RULES:

 The meet will be governed by current USA-S Swimming Rules.
-All participants must be currently registered USA-S Athletes.
+All participants must be currently registered USA-S Athletes as provided in Article 302.
 There will be no USA-S registration at the meet.
 Age as of the first day of competition will determine eligibility for the meet.
 Ohio LSC swimming safety guidelines and warm-up procedures will be in effect at this meet.
 See the section: Warm-ups for description of warm-up procedures in this meet.

 Any swimmer entered in the meet must be certified by a USA Swimming member coach as being proficient in performing a racing start or must start each race from within the water.
 When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer's legal guardian to ensure compliance with this requirement.